3 Days in Lisbon: A Perfect Itinerary for First Timers

 There are some historical sights to see along the way, but we’d focus your time on walking the walls from one end to the other, which involves some steps (which are actually kind of hard), and is basically a nonstop spectacular view from start to finish.
 Go counter-clockwise.

-Important Info: The cost to enter the castle perimeter is 8 Euros.
+Important Info: The cost to enter the castle perimeter is €12 (15% off if you book three days ahead).
 We originally balked at that cost, but afterwards decided it’s probably worth it for the great views alone.
 Plus, how often do you get to walk on former castle walls?
 More information here.

 At a high level, if you have less than three days in Lisbon, we’d immediately cut Sintra.
 It’s great, don’t get us wrong, but we’d opt for spending your time in Lisbon itself rather than getting out of the city.
 Save it for next time.